KeiranWalker/UofG-CSS-Framework/README.md

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

+## Setting up tests

+Here is the general step by step process to run the tests yourself

+    1. In the project root folder (where .gitnore is), open cmd in this folder
+    2. Type and run - npm install
+    3. Type and run - npx playwright install
+    4. Now you should be able to run the tests by using - npm test
 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files